History & Culture

-With over five-hundred and fifty kilometres of coastline, Halkidiki offers plenty of opportunities to enjoy its crystal-clear blue waters.
-There are plenty of beaches for families where children can play safely, as well as more secret places for couples and beaches with deeper waters that are perfect for scuba-divers.
+With over 550 kilometres of coastline, Halkidiki offers plenty of opportunities to enjoy its crystal-clear, blue waters.
+There are numerous beaches for families, where children have safe access to non-stop fun on the sand and in the sea.
+There is also a scattering of more secluded coves along the coast, alongside beaches with deeper waters that are ideal for scuba-divers.

-Those wishing to indulge their wallets should head for Thessaloniki which offers everything from upmarket stores selling top designer labels and exquisite jewellery to fine antiques, high quality leather goods and the bustling Modhiano covered food market.
+Those wishing to indulge their wallets should head for the bustling city of Thessaloniki, offering everything from upmarket stores selling top designer labels and exquisite jewellery, to fine antiques, high quality leather goods and colourful displays of local produce at the bustling Modhiano food market.

 Our Travel Consultants can advise on, arrange and pre-book many things to enhance your holiday.
 This includes everything from spa reservations and dinner reservations, to a range of special experiences available in our featured resorts that you may not know about.